Variational Low-Rank Adaptation for Personalized Impaired Speech Recognition: Experimental Setup

 The structured design of the two datasets enables controlled experimentation and provides insights into the effectiveness and generalizability of ASR personalization across different intelligibility levels of speech impairment and languages.

-\paragraph{Normative evaluation set.} To measure the forgetting of the already learned distribution of normal speech we used a split in the respective language (German for BF-Sprache and English for UA-Speech) of the widely known Mozilla Common Voice Dataset.
+\paragraph{Normative evaluation set.} To measure the forgetting of the already learned distribution of normal speech we used a split in the respective language (German or English) of the widely known Mozilla Common Voice Dataset \cite{ardila-etal-2020-common} for validation and testing.